New Mexico Court Records

 Sealing and Expunging Criminal Records in New Mexico

-Public criminal records in New Mexico may affect the record holder negatively.
-In most instances, ex-convicts whose records are available on the New Mexico Case Lookup may find it hard to get employment, housing, and access to other social opportunities.
+Having a public criminal record in New Mexico may affect the record holder negatively.
+For instance, ex-convicts whose records are available on the New Mexico Case Lookup may find it hard to get employment, housing, and access to other social opportunities.
 As a result, most offenders seek to seal or expunge their criminal records upon fulfilling the requirements of the law.
 The process of sealing a record in New Mexico involves petitioning the appropriate criminal court.
-Once the petition is filed, the presiding judge is tasked with deciding whether the applicant’s criminal record meets the criteria contained in the new Criminal Record Expungement Act (CREA).
-Also, in the new CRE Act, records such as juvenile adjudications, crimes by human trafficking victims, and first drug violations (under 18) may be expunged in New Mexico.

 The Difference Between Sealing and Expunging Criminal Records